aloc1n/sample_two/filefour.md

 * **Integers** - is a whole number and can be be positive, negative, or zero.
 They are never a fraction, nor have have decimal places.
 * **Floats** - are numbers that contain _floating_ decimal points.
 They can be positive or negative.
 * **Boolean** - is either true or false.
 * **Array** - is a data structure that represents a _group of things_.
 It is an ordered, indexed collection of data in a row and each one is numbered starting from zero.
-Arrays are _written in square brackets_ ``"[data type one, data type two, data type three]"`` in code.
+Arrays are _written in square brackets_ in code, for example ``"[data type one, data type two, data type three]"``.
 * **Syntax** - is the way we write.
 It is the set of rules that defines the combinations of symbols that are considered to be a correctly structured document or fragment in that language.